Triple Glazing: Is It Worth It? Pros, Cons & Costs Explained

 The question you must ask yourself is: Are you willing to pay an extra £2,000 spread over the 20-year lifespan of the windows (just £100 a year) for the ultimate physical comfort and complete elimination of cold spots?
 For many homeowners, the answer is a resounding yes.

-Does triple glazing reduce external noise?
+Does triple glazing reduce noise?

 Standard triple glazing uses three panes of the exact same thickness (e.g., 4mm).
 This identical thickness can accidentally create a “sympathetic resonance” where low-frequency sound waves (like a lorry engine) travel more easily through the unit.
 Consequently, it offers very little acoustic improvement over standard double glazing.